artprofi91/AnimeJS-App/README.md

 # AnimeJS-App

-I really like Frontend Web Development and especially jQuery.
+I really like Frontend Web Development and especially different visual effects based on the jQuery.
 I like to know something new every day, so I created this simple app to be more familiar with AnimeJS.

 **AnimeJS** is a lightweight JavaScript animation library.
 It works with any CSS Properties, individual CSS transforms, SVG or any DOM attributes, and JavaScript Objects.